kato-im/articles/en/general/cheatsheet.md

 ********************************************************************************
 ## <a href="#room-layout" name="room-layout">Room Layout</a>

-Kato lets you be in several conversations, or "rooms", at once, in the same window, even across organizations.
+Kato lets you be in several conversations, or "rooms", at once, in the same window, even across teams.

 Working in five rooms:
 ![clip.png](https://s3.amazonaws.com/kato-share/fb6e15f9d756954d2707fd9d030bb6b6cdc57017d68a9227ac2b0067479f1de/clip.png)